Saturday, January 18, 2014

 HANOI, Vietnam (AP) -- Hanoi is marking for the first time the anniversary of a deadly 1974 battle between China and U.S.-backed South Vietnamese forces in the South China Sea, apparently seeking to boost its legitimacy at home as tensions over the disputed waters flare anew.

 The fight, in which 74 South Vietnamese soldiers died, followed China's occupation of the Paracel islands.
 It is especially sensitive because the government of North Vietnam didn't counter the Chinese move, or even acknowledge force was used.
-At the time, Beijing was giving North Vietnam arms and
+At the time, Beijing was giving North Vietnam arms and MONEY to fight the United States and Vietnamese troops from the south.

 Anti-China sentiment is widespread in Vietnam, and the Hanoi government is vulnerable to charges it is not tough enough against Beijing, something that pro-democracy groups are keen to exploit.
 Overseas Vietnamese groups and dissidents have traditionally marked the battle.